An Empirical Study on Governance in Bitcoin's Consensus Evolution: Conclusion

 \section{Conclusion}

+Consensus rule evolution is challenging and could cause suspended services, lost mining revenue, double-spending, and replay attacks.
+Furthermore, centralisation tendencies among developers and miners raise concerns about the consensus evolution governance.
+We address these concerns by focusing on Bitcoin to study evolution governance in permissionless PoW blockchains.
+The research was conducted using grounded theory, gathering evidence from 34 consensus forks, including off-chain governance and on-chain traces of evolution governance.

-In Bitcoin, miners organise in pools, and developers organise around repositories.
-These are pragmatic structures to coordinate the development and deployment of changes and allow for swift response in an emergency.
-In contrast to concerns about centralised tendencies in pools and repositories, the consensus in Bitcoin falls back on the individual miners and the economic influence of users.
+In contrast to concerns about centralised tendencies in pools and repositories, we show that consensus changes in Bitcoin fall back on the individual miners and the economic influence of users.
 Pools that act against the system's interest can only cause short-term harm and could quickly be abandoned by miners.
-Repository maintainers are in a position to propose changes but rely on consensus in the community.
+Repository maintainers are in a position to propose changes but rely on community support.
 This paper provides empirical evidence that the decentralised consensus mechanisms in blockchain restrict the centralisation tendencies observed for developers and pools.
-The power to make permanent changes in consensus rules lies with the miners, constructing the longest chain, restricted by the different deployment techniques and dependence on end-user adoption.
+Thus, the decision-making power to make permanent changes in consensus rules lies with the miners, constructing the longest chain, restricted by the different deployment techniques and dependence on user adoption.